Jane T. H. Cross

-Jane T. H. Cross (Chinn; after first marriage, Hardin; after second marriage, Cross; 1817 – October 1870) was an American author.
+Jane T. H. Cross (Chinn; after first marriage, Hardin; after second marriage, Cross; 1817 – October 1870) was an American writer.
 She was, for some years, an occasional contributor of prose and poetry to the religious journals of the South.
 She wrote a series of stories for children, which were collected and edited by Dr. Summers, and published in four small volumes, called, Wayside Flowerets, Heart Blossoms for My Little Daughters, Bible Gleanings, and Driftwood.
 Gonzalo de Cordova was a translation from the Spanish; Duncan Adair, was a novel; and Azile, was a story partly of Southern experiences during the American Civil War.
 Upon her return from Europe, her letters from abroad were collected and published.

 Early life and education

 Jane Tandy Chinn was born in Harrodsburg, Kentucky, 1817.
 She was the oldest daughter of Judge Christopher Chinn (1789–1868), of that place.
 Her mother was Sarah W.S. (née Hardin) Chinn (1787–1864).
 Cross was educated at Shelbyville, Kentucky, at Mrs. Tevis's boarding-school.

 Cross first learned to love letters and books when she was a child. she listened to the stories of "Cinderella", "Little Red Ridinghood", "Beauty and the Beast".
 Later, she read the works Sir Walter Scott, Lord Byron, Felicia Hemans, Mary Martha Sherwood, Hannah More, Maria Edgeworth, Amelia Opie, Edward Bulwer-Lytton, and Charles Dickens.
 When she was a young child, she had a fancy for writing rhymes, which she called poetry.
 When a Kentucky election would come on, she would sometimes write a handbill on a half-sheet of paper for some favorite candidate, to be read by the members of her family.
 The thought of writing a novel would sometimes cross her girlish mind, but in a very indefinite, far-off way.
 She had every educational advantage the state afforded and availed herself of them fully.

 It is probable Cross wrote for newspapers and magazines from her girlhood.